angrykim/agusmakmun.github.io/_posts/2018-06-08-Fictional_case_scenario_of_financial_abuse.md

 ---------------------------------------

-With this scenario, You should be able to quickly determine that you only need to check the patterns of users registered during the event period.
+You should be able to quickly determine that you only need to check the patterns of users registered during the event period.

-And we must identify the group of users who are supposed to be abuser, using all the means available.

 But let's keep in mind that this scenario is for new users and there is no historical transaction data because they are new users.

+From my point of view, There are two approach to find abuser groups.

 **1. Draw network graph.**